efabless/openlane2/docs/source/usage/using_macros.md

   available,) and if either is not available, `.lib` is used as a fallback, and if that doesn't exist, STA is done in black-boxed mode.
-* If `false`, `.lib` is used, and if it is not available, `.nl.v` and `.spef` are used as a fallback, STA is done in black-boxed mode.
+* If `false`, `.lib` is used, and if it is not available, `.nl.v` and `.spef` are used as a fallback.
+If neither are available, STA is done in black-boxed mode.

 In commercial flows, typically, just `.lib` is used.
 However, the lack of an accurate open source `.lib` file generator and OpenSTA producing very accurate